SchneiderCode/TeachR/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# teachr
+# teachR

 <!-- badges: start -->
 <!-- badges: end -->

-The teachr package extends learnr’s base [RMarkdown template](https://pkgs.rstudio.com/learnr/articles/formats.html?q=template#custom-formats) to provide instructors more fine-grained controls for observing and managing tutorial progression.
-For clarity, tutorials created with the teachr rmarkdown template will be referred to as *teachr* tutorials.
+The teachR package extends learnr’s base [RMarkdown template](https://pkgs.rstudio.com/learnr/articles/formats.html?q=template#custom-formats) to provide instructors more fine-grained controls for observing and managing tutorial progression.
+For clarity, tutorials created with the teachR rmarkdown template will be referred to as *teachR* tutorials.
 But please note that the bulk of the tutorial’s functionality is still provided by learnr.
 Please refer to the learnr documentation for more information on creating interactive R tutorials